best-practice-and-impact/qa-of-code-guidance/book/project_documentation.md

 ## Contributing guidance

 When collaborating, it is also useful to outline the standards used within your project.
-This might include particular packages that should used for certain tasks and guidance on the [code style](code-style) used in the project.
+This might include particular packages required for certain tasks and guidance on the [code style](code-style) used in the project.
-If you plan to have contributors from outside your organisation, it is useful to include a code of conduct too.
+Consider including a code of conduct if you plan to have contributors from outside your organisation.
 Please [see GitHub](https://docs.github.com/en/github/building-a-strong-community/adding-a-code-of-conduct-to-your-project) for advice on creating a code of conduct.

-For an example, see the CONTRIBUTING file from our [gptables package](https://github.com/best-practice-and-impact/gptables/blob/master/CONTRIBUTING.md):
+See the CONTRIBUTING file from our [gptables package](https://github.com/best-practice-and-impact/gptables/blob/master/CONTRIBUTING.md) for an example:

 `````{tabs}